syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a PowerPoint instance
+'Creates a PowerPoint instance

 Dim presentation_1 As IPresentation = Presentation.Create()

-'Add a slide to the PowerPoint presentation
+'Adds a slide to the PowerPoint presentation

 Dim slide As ISlide = presentation_1.Slides.Add(SlideLayoutType.Blank)

-'Save the presentation to the file system.
+'Saves the presentation to the file system.

 presentation_1.Save("Sample.pptx")

-'Close the presentation instance
+'Closes the presentation instance

 presentation_1.Close()